 Occasionally we may need to undertake chemical vegetation control or excavate small sections of the gas pipeline.
 If this be required we will discuss it with you prior to the works taking place.

 We aim to only use agreed routes to access the gas pipeline.
 If you have any concerns regarding the access routes please contact us on 1800 103 452.

-We strongly recommend that all landholders contact the free Dial Before You Dial (DBYD) service to identify all underground assets.
-Using DBYD ensures that all utilities such as gas, telecommunications, water and electricity are identified before you proceed with works.
+We strongly recommend that all landholders contact the free Before You Dig Australia (BYDA) service to identify all underground assets.
+Using BYDA ensures that all utilities such as gas, telecommunications, water and electricity are identified before you proceed with works.

 If your works are identified as impacting a gas pipeline we will contact you to discuss the works in more detail and, if required, we will provide a free location service.
 We will also complete the necessary assessment to ensure that the works are undertaken without causing damage to the gas pipeline and then issue written approval for you to complete the works.